adaa-polsl/RuleKit/README.md

 # Getting started

-In the following subsections we provide a brief introduction on how to install and use RuleKit batch interface, RapidMiner plugin, and R package.
+In the following subsections we provide a brief introduction on how to install and use RuleKit batch interface.
 The software requires Java Development Kit in version 8 (version 1.8.0 tested) to work properly.
 In Windows one can download the installer from Oracle webpage.
 In Linux, a system package manager should be used instead.
 For instance, in Ubuntu 16.04 execute the following command:
 ```
 sudo apt-get install default-jdk
 ```